Search for Quadruplet Scalars using Boosted Decision Trees at the LHC: Introduction

 \section{Introduction}

 The Standard Model (SM), while spectacularly successful, is fundamentally incomplete.
 Its inability to explain phenomena such as neutrino masses, the nature of dark matter, and the hierarchy problem, among other issues, strongly motivates physics beyond the SM (BSM).
-Many sophisticated models are proposed to overcome the shortcoming of SM, for example, supersymmetry \cite{Haber:1984rc}, 5D holographic theories \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Randall:1999ee}, GUT \cite{Georgi:1974sy}, Pati-Salam Model \cite{Pati:1974yy}, extra dimensions \cite{Arkani-Hamed:1998jmv,Randall:1999ee}, Composite Higgs Models \cite{Kaplan:1983fs,Agashe:2004rs}, Left-Right symmetric models \cite{Mohapatra:1974gc, Senjanovic:1975rk} and twin Higgs models \cite{Chacko:2005pe}.
+Many sophisticated models are proposed to overcome the shortcomings of SM \cite{Haber:1984rc,Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Randall:1999ee,Georgi:1974sy,Pati:1974yy,Arkani-Hamed:1998jmv,Kaplan:1983fs,Agashe:2004rs,Mohapatra:1974gc,Senjanovic:1975rk,Chacko:2005pe}.
 In many of these models, extra scalar degrees of freedom are either necessary or appear as a consequence of the fundamental theory.

-These scalar extensions are often studied within models that are well-motivated phenomenologically such as two Higgs doublet Models (2HDM) \cite{Branco:2011iw}, Type II seesaw with scalar Triplets \cite{Schechter:1980gr}, Georgi-Machacek Model \cite{Georgi:1985nv}.
-It is possible to achieve tiny neutrino masses by the seesaw mechanism.
-However, attempts to reconcile small neutrino masses with experimental accessibility results in a tension between the seesaw scale and the size of the couplings (or other related parameters) in these tree-level seesaw models \cite{Boucenna:2014zba,Ding:2014nga}.
-A resolution to this is to suppress the tree-level contribution and let the loop-diagram be the leading contribution to the dimension-5 operator \cite{Bonnet:2012kz,Ma:2006km}.
-An alternative approach is to raise the dimension of the effective operator, as studied in Ref. \cite{Babu:2009aq,Kumericki:2012bh,Nomura:2017abu,Ghosh:2018drw}.
-In these type of models, large scalar multiplets appear naturally.
-Another method to lower the seesaw scale is by the method of ``cascade seesaw mechanism” \cite{Ding:2014nga} wherein the neutrino masses are generated at tree level via a combination of Type-I and Type-III seesaw mechanisms, including both scalar and fermion multiplets as the exotic particle content.
+However, simple extensions of SM such as Two Higgs Doublet Model (2HDM) \cite{Branco:2011iw}, Type-II seesaw with scalar triplets \cite{Schechter:1980gr}, appear with additional scalar multiplets.
+In these models, tiny neutrino masses arise via the seesaw mechanism.
+However, tree-level seesaw models face tension between the seesaw scale and couplings \cite{Boucenna:2014zba,Ding:2014nga}.
+A resolution to this is to suppress the tree-level contribution and make the leading contribution come from loop-level diagrams of the dimension-5 operator \cite{Bonnet:2012kz,Ma:2006km}, or to raise the dimension of the effective operator\cite{Babu:2009aq,Kumericki:2012bh,Nomura:2017abu,Ghosh:2018drw}.
+The appearance of large scalar multiplets is very natural in these types of models\cite{Giarnetti:2023dcr,Giarnetti:2023osf}.
+Another alternative method to lower the seesaw scale is by the ``cascade seesaw mechanism''\cite{Ding:2014nga}, where the neutrino masses are generated at tree level via a combination of Type-I and Type-III seesaw mechanisms.
+These models include both scalar and fermion multiplets as part of their exotic particle content.